Halloween Kills: Plot

 While warning the Haddonfield community to stay inside their houses, Marion, and bar patrons, Vanessa and Marcus, are killed by Michael.
 Lindsey escapes and is found alive by Tommy, Lonnie, Allyson, and Cameron.
 The group map out Michael's path and his victims' location and deduce that he is heading towards his childhood home.
 Tommy takes Lindsey to the hospital and reunites with former Haddonfield sheriff, Leigh Brackett, whose daughter, Annie, was killed in 1978, and informs Laurie about Michael's survival.
 Across town, Michael murders the current owners of his former home, Big John and Little John, as Laurie prepares to leave the hospital.

 Lance Tivoli, a fugitive convict from Smith's Grove Psychiatric Hospital, who escaped alongside Michael when their bus crashed, arrives and is mistaken for Michael.
 Tommy's mob pursue him through the hospital before Karen realizes that he is not Michael.
 Despite her attempts to calm the mob and help Lance, he jumps out of a window to his death.
 Laurie urges Karen to work with Tommy and Brackett to hunt Michael down.
 Elsewhere, Lonnie enters Michael's home alone, and is killed.
 Allyson and Cameron rush inside and find his corpse before being attacked by Michael, who murders Cameron.

 As Michael prepares to kill Allyson, Karen appears and stabs him in the back with a pitchfork, steals his mask, and taunts him to follow her.
 She leads Michael into Tommy's mob, who seemingly kill him.
-When the mob drops their guard, believing Michael dead, he awakens and massacres the entire mob, including Tommy and Brackett.
+When the mob drops their guard, believing Michael is dead, he awakens and massacres the entire mob, including Tommy and Brackett.
 Back at the Myers house, Karen sees a vision of a young Michael in Judith Myers's old bedroom and goes upstairs to investigate.
 Michael appears and stabs Karen to death as Laurie stares out of her hospital room.